Schwarzbaer/panda3d-cefconsole/README.md

     add_console(
         size=[-1, 1, -0.33, 1], # Don't cover the whole window
-        console_open=True, # Whether to show console initially )
+        console_open=True, # Whether to show console initially; default False toggle='f9', # Panda3D event that toggles the console; default f9
+	subconsoles=[DemoSubconsole()], # Subconsole to be added immediately )
     # There's also `render_immediately`; If True, the console is rendered at the
     # end of add_console, and no further subconsoles can be added.

-    # Now there's a base.console, so let's add subconsoles to it.
+    # Now there's a base.console, so let's another subconsole to it.
-    base.console.add_subconsole(DemoSubconsole())
     base.console.add_subconsole(PythonSubconsole())

     # After all subconsoles have been added, the console can be rendered.
     base.console.render_console()

+If `render_immediate` is set, but no subconsoles are given, the `PythonSubconsole` is added by default.
+So in the end, all you would have needed to start out is:

+    from cefconsole import add_console

+    add_console(render_immediately=True)

 Adding Subconsoles